sedaro/sedaro-matlab/README.md

-# sedaro-matlab
+# Sedaro MATLAB Cosimulation Client

-A Sedaro cosimulation client for MATLAB
+`sedaro-matlab` is a simple client for [cosimulating](https://sedaro.github.io/openapi/#tag/Externals) with Sedaro from the MATLAB programming language.
-This document explains the steps to start working with your Matlab client for consumption of Sedaro services.

 Read more about Sedaro at [docs.sedaro.com](https://docs.sedaro.com).

 ### API Key

-To access the Sedaro service via this API, you will need an API key.
+You will need an API key to access the Sedaro platform.
 You can generate an API key for your account in the Sedaro [Management Console](https://satellite.sedaro.com/account).
-Once complete, pass the API key in all requests via the `X_API_KEY` HTTP header.
+Once generated, you'll pass the API key to all client functions.

 *API keys grant full access to your account and should never be shared.
 If you think your API key has been compromised, you can revoke it in the [Management Console](https://satellite.sedaro.com/account).*

 ### Community, Support, Discussion